 As an investor, you must look at certain financial ratios to evaluate your funds.
 Some of the important ratios to be considered are as follows:

-Sharpe ratio measures the adjusted risk-return of a portfolio.
-If your financial portfolio has a higher Sharpe ratio it means that it is seen as a portfolio that is relatively superior portfolio compared to its peers.
+Sharpe ratio measures the risk-adjusted return of a portfolio.
+If your fund has a higher Sharpe ratio it means that it is seen as a portfolio that is relatively superior compared to its peers.

 Sharpe ratio = (Mean portfolio return − Risk-free rate)/Standard deviation of portfolio return